haiderlab/DP-Lick-Detector/README.txt

 For an overall look at the final product, refer to the images in the Example folder.

 These files are provided free of charge and free to reuse.
-Original authors of these files is Brice Williams, Haider Lab, Georgia Institute of Technology
+Original author of these files is Brice Williams, Haider Lab, Georgia Institute of Technology

 Directory list: